piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 Read my Article; — [The Struggles of a Junior Software Developer](https://piusnmuhumuza.medium.com/the-struggles-of-a-junior-software-developer-20856d57150e) to get a feel of the experience a typical Junior Developer goes through.

-**Mid-Level Developer:**
+* **Mid-Level Developer:**

 Mostly referred to as _Intermediate Developer_ on some Job descriptions (JDs) put out by hiring companies or recruiter, _a mid-level Developer_ is any developer with 2–3 years under their belt and has developed a substantial level of technical skills in the software engineering industry.

 At this level, a developer has worked on some projects and can work unsupervised on a team among other things or under limited supervision which is typically code/tasks review from the Senior Developer who will act as a guide, mentor, and advisor for the most part.

-**Senior Developer:**
+* **Senior Developer:**

 This developer is also known as the **Developer Lead** or **Team Lead** and is often referred to as a problem solver, because of their deep, specialized knowledge and exhaustive experience in the software engineering industry, knowledge of programming languages, tech stack, or even a specific product they are working or worked on.

 At this level, a Developer has somewhere 5 to 8 years+ of experience and able to handle complex problems, comfortably review other developers’ codes, solve their problems, be a trendsetter when working on projects, and most importantly mentor Junior & Mid-level Developers.

+### Key Activities in Software Engineering when managing Software Projects
-Typically, a software will have functional and non-functional requirements among other client needs to be specified from which an analysis/planning is made to ascertain a scope.

-It will have a life-cycle, which is a software process, during its development that involves engineering phases, consisting of concept creation, requirements specification, design, implementation, integration, testing, and deployment.
+Good software is characterised by functional and non-functional requirements among other client needs often specified from which an analysis/planning is made to ascertain a scope.
+It will also undergo a life-cycle(software process), that involves engineering phases, consisting of concept creation, requirements specification, design, implementation, integration, testing, and deployment.

-This process of developing or engineering software is known as the [Software Development Life Cycle (SDLC);](https://en.wikipedia.org/wiki/Systems_development_life_cycle) — “the overall process of developing software from start to finish.”

 The Software Development Life Cycle (SDLC) is the process for planning, creating, testing, deploying and post improvement (where required) of a software product. — It consists of stages (Analysis/ Planning, Design, Development/Implementation, Testing, Deployment, and then maintenance.) which are sometimes unchangeable at certain levels depending on the industry, client requirements and team.

 As software evolves, it will undergo monitoring, maintenance and continuous improvement cycles and each software development lifecycle model provides specific guidance to the sequencing and repetition of life cycle activities to deliver high-quality software systems.

-### Key Activities in Software Engineering when managing Software Projects

 Project management in a software engineering environment is unique because of the technical aspects of a software project.
 While software engineers are generally accountable for the technical aspects of a project, the project manager is accountable for organizational aspects.
 Sometimes a project manager can be the Software Developer on a project.